micschro/yfiles-puppeteer-test/README.md

-# yFiles Testing with mocha+Puppeteer
+# yFiles Testing with Mocha+Puppeteer

-A small sample showing how to test the yFiles library with [mocha](https://mochajs.org/) and [puppetteer](https://github.com/GoogleChrome/puppeteer)/chrome headless
+A small sample showing how to test the yFiles library with [Mocha](https://mochajs.org/) and [Puppetteer](https://github.com/GoogleChrome/puppeteer)/chrome headless

 ## Installation